NikhilWalker/tictactoe/README.md

 - Supports two players.
 - Computer opponent uses basic AI strategies.
 - Released under GPLv2.0 license.
-- Created using Visual Studio 2022.

 ## Usage

 1. Compile the project using a C++ compiler.
-2. Run the compiled executable to start the game.
+1. Run the compiled executable to start the game.
-3. Follow the on-screen prompts to play the game.
+1. Follow the on-screen prompts to play the game.
-4. When playing against a computer, choose your moves using the specified format.
+1. When playing against a computer, choose your moves using the specified format.

 ## License